SUP PUMP

 Different types of SUP pumps come in all shapes and sizes.
 Some are designed for specific purposes, while others offer a more versatile range of uses.

-Some pumps come with different nozzle attachments so that you can customize the inflation process to your needs.
+Some pumps have different nozzle attachments to customize the inflation process to your needs.

 Here’s a quick rundown of the different types of SUP pumps available on the market: